 It was the fall of 2017.
-Another year gathered around the table for Thanksgiving, giving thanks and chatting with family.
-Little did I know my life would change forever that day.
+Another year gathered around the table for Thanksgiving.
+Little did I know that after some neighborhood gossip my life would change forever that day.

 “They’re building a barndominium.”

 “They’re building a what?”
 I inquired.
 “A barndominium.”

 After that, I was off to the races.
 I became obsessed with barndominiums and started this site, the most read resource for barndominium fans.